purescript-react-basic-mui/purescript-react-basic-mui/README.md

 There are many places in MUI where we need to pass subcomponent and its props as a part of main component props (like `BackdropProps` and `BackdropComponent` in the case of `Modal`).
 Currently we handle such scenarios through unsafe `Foreign` value.

+#### Theming

+Some pieces of theming are ready to use.
+Others needs to be implemented / migrated into `MUI.System` namespace.

 ## Codegen and testing workflow

 ### The project structure